PhysiCell-Tools/Studio-Guide/README.md

 <img src="./images/filters2D.png" width="25%">

 Most of these options will be self-explanatory when you use them.
-But note that Cells `fill` will behave differently for .svg vs .mat and  `nucleus` is only meaningful for .svg data.
+But note that Cells `fill` will behave differently for .svg vs .mat and  `nucleus` is currently only meaningful for .svg data.
 The `voxel grid` and `mech grid` pertain to the two different grids (voxel and mechanics) used in PhysiCell.

 ---